bozeman42/an-ale-ysis/README.md

 Features that you would like to add at some point in the future.

+- [ ] Give feedback to the user when no beers are found in a search
 - [ ] Suggest beers you may enjoy or beers in styles you haven't reviewed

 ## Authors